stackedflows/Machine-Learning/README.md

 # NN

-Fundamentals: Perceptron and Multi-Layer Perceptron
+Perceptron and Multi-Layer Perceptron

 # LSTM

-Fundamentals: single LSTM cell and Torch implimentation of Multi-Layer LSTM
+LSTM cell and Torch implimentation of Multi-Layer LSTM

 # ONNX